-The only roadblock you might encounter is your own imagination.
+The only roadblock you might encounter is your imagination.
 Some niches might even allow some very out-there designs like three-dimensional pop-up cards or cartoon sketches.
-Materials used are also a dimension that you can considered.
+Materials used are also a dimension that you can consider.
 Using recyclable and renewable materials can send a very strong message as well, so don’t dismiss alternative designs either.

 If you find yourself expand into the global market, having business cards in multiple relevant languages is a very good and thought-through idea.
 These are just some of the ideas to get you going, and while they work fine on their own, you really should let your imagination run free and combine these elements for maximum effect.

-5) Mixing the conventional with the modern
+5. Mixing the Conventional with the Modern

-It is clear that the biggest audience in the world is, of course, your online audience.
+The biggest audience in the world is, of course, your online audience.
 While physical business cards certainly don’t have a greater reach than the online platforms, it’s important to recognize their unique purpose.
 By adding your website address to your business card, you can bridge the gap between personal and online interaction.

 Social media platforms can be a great source of traffic for your business and brand as well.
-However, the sheer number of SM platforms in the online world make it almost impossible to list every social media on your business card, so instead list the most relevant ones for your business and industry.
+However, the sheer number of SM platforms in the online world makes it almost impossible to list every social media on your business card, so instead list the most relevant ones for your business and industry.

 For example, a professional photographer would almost certainly use Instagram as a prime tool for showcasing their work, while an established digital agency could connect with potential clients through LinkedIn.

-6) Quality of implementation
+6. Quality of Implementation

-When you have it all dialled in, you can start the printing process.
+When you have it all dialed in, you can start the printing process.
 Business cards are already pretty cheap.
 It doesn’t make much sense to go cheap and skimp on the quality.
 A buck spent is a buck earned so do not go to the cheapest printing facility, because it’s simply not worth it in the long term.

-The feel, quality and finishing touches all add to the overall experience the potential customer or client receives when being handed a business card.
+The feel, quality, and finishing touches all add to the overall experience the potential customer or client receives when being handed a business card.
 It is all about that first impression which is a demonstration that you are not new in the game but are an experienced player worth their time and interest.

 When coming up with an idea, learn from the best.
 Try to remember some of the most stand-out business cards you have received in the past year.
 Try and incorporate those particulars into your design, but be sure to put your unique twist on the design.
-Large logos, fonts or contrasting colours, whatever it may be, make sure that it is memorable and that people know what you are all about.
+Large logos, fonts, or contrasting colors, whatever it may be, make sure that it is memorable and that people know what you are all about.